 Who can run?

-Any Member in good standing who holds a certificate of registration in the General Class or the Inactive Class can run for election, with certain restrictions.
-Some relate to conduct (e.g., disciplinary or incapacity proceedings, professional misconduct, findings of incompetence or incapacity, etc.), and some to conflict of interest or holding other roles.
+Any Registrant in good standing who holds a certificate of registration in the General Class or the Inactive Class can run for election, with certain restrictions.
+Some restrictions relate to conduct (e.g., disciplinary or incapacity proceedings, professional misconduct, findings of incompetence or incapacity, etc.) and some others to conflict of interest or holding other roles.

 Who should run?

-The naturopaths on Council – like the Members of the profession on the Council of any health regulatory college – are expected to rise above the interests of the profession and make sound, reasoned judgments that serve the public interest.
+The Naturopathic Doctors on College Council are expected to rise above the interests of the profession and make sound, reasoned judgments that serve the public interest and enhance patient safety.

 Elected Council members are voted in by their peers.
-However, they are not beholden to the constituents who elect them, but rather to the public of Ontario.
+However, unlike a representative in parliament, they are not beholden to the constituents who elect them but rather to the public of Ontario.

 Therefore, the people who should run should be those who are best suited to serve the public interest.

 What is the election schedule?